dart-archive/www.dartlang.org/src/site/polymer-dart/index.markdown

 Extend the lexicon of HTML with your own custom elements.

 Below is a simple custom element.
-More advanced custom elements can contain their own styles, custom behavior, data binding, and more.
+More advanced custom elements can contain their own styles, custom behavior, attributes, data binding, and more.

 {% prettify html %}
 <head>